Charlie9009/CI_MS1_MYGYM/README.md

 * **Location**

     * At the bottom of the page there is a map of the Gyms location and above it text containing the address.

+### Features left to implement

+* **Personal trainers**

+    * A section with information about all of the personal trainers.

+* **Group training**

+    * A section with information about every single group workout offered at the gym and a layout of how every session could look like.